OATHS - Organization Assisting The Homeless Student

 Founder and President of OATHS

 Ben Skinner founded OATHS when he was a sixteen-year-old sophomore at Bishop Kelly High School in Boise, Idaho.
-He now attends Georgetown University and continues to improve and expand OATHS in Idaho and Washington D.C.
+He now attends Georgetown University where he has started the first collegiate chapter of OATHS in Washington D.C.
 His goal is to someday make OATHS a national organization.